EK-S01/SOP-Ekran/README.md

 5. To ensure proper operation of the Client, you need to grant the Accessibility permission for the EkranAgentClient application.

-   Accesibility permissions for the EkranAgentClient application.
+   Go to Privacy and Setting
+   Allow Ekran System Client
    ![mac1](https://github.com/EK-S01/SOP-Ekran/assets/155951419/29b08aa0-7afe-44c0-a652-3d3080719114)

    Screen Recording permissions for the EkranAgentClient application.
    ![mac2](https://github.com/EK-S01/SOP-Ekran/assets/155951419/492146ac-11de-4182-b7a2-e8713fdfd688)

-6. Pleasse contact Ekran Administrator once done in installation process.
+7. Pleasse contact Ekran Administrator once done in installation process.
 Thank you!